Fatima-css/aws-s3-cloudfront/README.md

 ### Project Architecture Diagram

-I created this diagram to show how the AWS services are connected to host the resume website, from the user's request through CloudFront to S3 origin.
+I created this diagram to illustrate the request workflow, from the user through CloudFront to the S3 origin, and to show the configuration fixes applied along the way.

 ![Project Architecture Diagram](Diagram.png)